Appointeeship and Financial Advocacy

 Dosh can support you to manage and use your money in the way you want.
 This is called financial advocacy.
 We can also support you to manage your benefits as your appointee.
 Together , this is person-centred appointeeship.

-Financial advocacy means you will have a local financial advocate who will visit you and support you with your benefits, budgeting, banking, bills and many more things.
+Financial advocacy means you will have a named financial advocate who will meet you and support you with your benefits, budgeting, banking, bills and many more things.

 Appointeeship is for people who cannot understand how to manage their own benefits (this means they lack capacity) and needs someone to do this on their behalf.